-- addition of members to address specific issues created by the incident - stand down of members that do not have a direct interest in the incident.
+- Addition of members to address specific issues created by the incident; or - Stand down of members that do not have a direct interest in the incident.

 Support

 Support personnel may be drawn from agencies who are a member of the Australian Government National Plan Committee.
 The areas of support may include: